pymc-devs/pytensor/doc/library/config.rst

     Default: ``'-lblas'``

     Link argument to link against a (Fortran) level-3 blas implementation.
-    Aesara will test if ``'-lblas'`` works by default.
+    Pytensor will test if ``'-lblas'`` works by default.
 If not, it will disable C code for BLAS.

 .. attribute:: config.experimental__local_alloc_elemwise_assert